Paul Bettany

 Paul Bettany (born 27 May 1971) is an English actor.
-He is best known for his roles as J.A.R.V.I.S. and Vision in the Marvel Cinematic Universe, including the Disney+ series WandaVision (2021), which garnered him a Primetime Emmy Award nomination.
+He has portrayed the roles J.A.R.V.I.S. and Vision in the Marvel Cinematic Universe, including the Disney+ series WandaVision (2021), which garnered him a Primetime Emmy Award nomination.

-Bettany first gained popularity for appearing in the films Gangster No. 1 (2000), A Knight's Tale (2001) and A Beautiful Mind (2001).
+Bettany appeared in the films Gangster No. 1 (2000), A Knight's Tale (2001) and A Beautiful Mind (2001).
 He was nominated for a BAFTA Award for playing Stephen Maturin in the film Master and Commander: The Far Side of the World (2003).
 He also featured in Dogville (2003), Wimbledon (2004), The Da Vinci Code (2006), The Tourist (2010), Margin Call (2011), Legend (2015) and Solo: A Star Wars Story (2018).
 He made his directorial debut with the film Shelter (2014), which he also wrote and co-produced.

 In television, Bettany has portrayed Ian Campbell, 11th Duke of Argyll in the series A Very British Scandal (2021) and on stage, he played Andy Warhol in the play The Collaboration (2022) in the West End and Broadway.

 Early life

 Bettany was born on 27 May 1971 in London, (Note: Sources differ as the exact location in London.
 Locations have been given as Harlesden, and as Shepherd's Bush.
 In other sources he is stated as having been in a Harlesden estate in his youth, and being a "boy from Harlesden".
 One source states he grew up in Shepherd's Bush.) to Anne, a stage singer, theatre teacher, and stage manager, and Thane Bettany, a dancer, actor, drama teacher and godfather to Sophie, Duchess of Edinburgh.
-Bettany was raised Roman Catholic, although his church attendance drifted after his confirmation.
-Bettany then experimented with other Christian denominations among them Methodist and Church of England congregations with his father, before becoming an atheist.
+Bettany was raised Catholic, although his church attendance drifted after his Confirmation.
+Bettany then experimented with other Christian denominations, attending Methodist and Church of England congregations with his father, before becoming an atheist.
 While his father taught at the all-girls boarding school Queenswood School, near Hatfield, Hertfordshire, the family lived on the school grounds.

 When Bettany was 16, his brother Matthew died at age 8 after falling onto concrete from a tennis pavilion roof at Queenswood.
 Soon after, Bettany dropped out of school, left home, and became a street performer in London.
 He lived in a small flat and earned money by playing his guitar in the streets as a busker.
 His parents later divorced.
 After two years, he found a new job in a home for the elderly.
 After working there for a year, Bettany enrolled at the Drama Centre London.